Skip to main content

 API keys (CI and automation)

 For automation that runs without a browser; the GitHub Action, scheduled jobs, scripts, use an account API key instead.
-Supply it through the IRONBEE_API_KEY environment variable so it never lands in a committed file:
+Supply it through the IRONBEE_SERVICE_API_KEY environment variable (the legacy IRONBEE_API_KEY still works) so it never lands in a committed file:

-The CLI reads it into collector.apiKey.
-You can also set it on disk with ironbee config set collector.apiKey <key> --global, but the environment variable is preferred for CI because it overrides every config layer.
+The CLI reads it into service.apiKey.
+You can also set it on disk with ironbee config set service.apiKey <key> --global, but the environment variable is preferred for CI because it overrides every config layer.
 Find and manage the account API key on the Account page in the Console.
 Owners and admins can view, copy, and rotate it.

 Rotation and the grace window